Phyllo Leaves filled with Soy Cream and Eggplant – You Won't Stop Snacking

 Each sheet of phyllo weighs about 33g.

-That means each phyllo sheet has a total of only 90 kcal.
+Which means each sheet contains a total of only 90 kcal.

-Of course, it depends on what you fill them with, but if we use a low-calorie filling, we can create a festive, delicious dish with a sensible caloric value.
+Of course, it depends on what you fill them with, but if we choose a low-calorie filling, we can get a festive, delicious dish with a sane caloric value.

 A bit about the recipe

-To keep phyllo leaves tasty, juicy, and crispy, you need to brush them well with olive oil.
-The reason is that phyllo leaves themselves contain no oil and have no tendency to absorb it at all.
-So, sometimes the pastry seems very oily even though it actually isn't.
+To keep the phyllo leaves tasty, juicy, and crispy, you need to brush them well with olive oil.
+Since phyllo contains no oil, it tends not to absorb it much.
+So sometimes the pastry looks very oily even when it isn't.

-I used a filling made of a major dairy brand Soy Cream (created in collaboration with them) and 3 tablespoons of roasted eggplant without oil, which contains a very low amount of calories (36 kcal per 100g) but a very high amount of flavor and juiciness.
+I used a filling made of Tnuva's soy cream (created in collaboration with them) and 3 tablespoons of roasted eggplant without oil, which are very low in calories (36 kcal per 100g) but packed with flavor and moisture.

 If you aren't a fan of eggplant, you can swap it for roasted zucchini or roasted peppers.